| Insurance Terms and Definitions Actual Cash Value (ACV) Basic

 - The specified amount up to which the insurance company will protect you as set forth in

+the policy.
 Market Value The price one would pay

 based upon free market conditions.
+Mine

 Subsidence Mine subsidence is movement